kbingham/libcamera/Documentation/guides/introduction.rst

 .. _Pipeline Handler Writers Guide: pipeline-handler.html
 .. _Application Writers Guide: application-developer.html

-.. todo Correctly link to the other articles of the guide
+..
+TODO: Correctly link to the other articles of the guide

 Camera Stack
 ------------